sharetribe/example-processes/negotiated-booking/README.md

 - Add a new listing type in _src/config/configListing.js_, and add this negotiation process as the transaction type.
 - Add a _transactionProcessNegotiation.js_ file to the _src/transactions_ folder.
 The file should describe the states and transitions of the process.
 You can model this file according to _transactionProcessBooking.js_ in the same folder.
 - Modify _transaction.js_ file in the same folder to return the negotiation process information when necessary
+- Update _isBookingProcess_ function in _transaction.js_ to include this process.
 - Add a _src/containers/TransactionPage/TransactionPage.stateDataNegotiation.js_ file to return the correct state information for each state of the process.
 You can model this file according to the _TransactionPage.stateDataBooking.js_ file in the same folder.
 - Use _TransactionPage.stateDataNegotiation.js_ in the _TransactionPage.stateData.js_ file to return state data for the correct process.
 - Add a _src/containers/InboxPage/InboxPage.stateDataNegotiation.js_ file to return the correct state information for each state of the process.
 You can model this file according to _InboxPage.stateDataBooking.js_ in the same folder.
 - Use _InboxPage.stateDataNegotiation.js_ in the _InboxPage.stateData.js_ file to return state data for the correct process.
+- Add process-specific microcopy to your microcopy file.

 ## 3. Add the correct inputs for price negotiation